BlinkID/blinkid-verify-android/README.md

 If you want to reduce the SDK startup time and network traffic, you have option to pre-bundle the SDK resources as assets into your application.
 All required resources are located in [libs/resources/assets/microblink/blinkidverify](https://github.com/BlinkID/blinkid-verify-android/tree/main/libs/resources/assets/microblink/blinkidverify) folder.
 You can bundle it to your application by including the mentioned folder to application's assets.
 Copy mentioned `libs/resources/assets/microblink` directory to `src/main/assets` folder of your application module (or appropriate folder for desired app flavor).

-Use `BlinkIDVerifySdkSettings` to set the following options when instiating the SDK:
+Use `BlinkIDVerifySdkSettings` to set the following options when instantiating the SDK:

 ```kotlin
 BlinkIDVerifySdkSettings(